 What are the benefits of Amazon Attribution?

-Amazon Attribution allows you to measure which channels are the most effective for driving sales, optimize your campaigns, and plan ahead for future campaigns.
+Amazon Attribution allows you to measure which channels are the most effective for driving sales, optimizing your campaigns, and planning ahead for future campaigns.

 With the proper metrics to look after, you’ll be able to make informed decisions about your external marketing efforts.